Tomás Rincón: Early career

+Born in San Cristóbal, Táchira, Rincón started his career with the youth sides of EF Monsenor Arias Blanco.
+In 2004, aged 16, he moved to UA Maracaibo, and made his senior debut during the 2006–07 season, playing with the B-team in the Venezuelan Segunda División and scoring two goals.

+Rincón joined Venezuelan Primera División side Zamora in January 2007, and made his top tier debut on 25 March 2007, starting in a 2–0 away loss to Carabobo.
+He became a regular starter in the 2007–08 season, and scored his first goal for the club on 30 September 2007, in a 4–0 home routing of former side Maracaibo; with Zamora, he also took part in the club's first-ever continental appearance, playing in both matches of the 2007 Copa Sudamericana as they were knocked out by Ecuadorian side Olmedo.

-Rincón began his career at UA Maracaibo.
-Then he joined Zamora in January 2007, playing 33 games and scoring one goal, up to July 2008.
-In July 2008, Rincón joined Deportivo Táchira and signed a contract up to 2010.
+Rincón left Zamora in July 2008 after scoring once in 33 league matches, and moved to Deportivo Táchira on a contract until 2010.

 Hamburger SV

 The 22-year-old midfielder played on loan at German Bundesliga side Hamburger SV.
 On 30 January 2009, he signed a contract until 31 December 2009.
 Rincón played his first match for Hamburg on 4 March 2009 against Wehen Wiesbaden in the DFB-Pokal.

 He debuted in the Bundesliga on 4 April 2009 as a substitute in the 87th minute in a 1–0 win against 1899 Hoffenheim.
 On 10 December 2009, Hamburger SV purchased him from his former club Deportivo Táchira.
 Rincón signed a contract until 30 June 2014.

 Genoa

 On 31 July 2014 Rincón was signed by Italian club Genoa on a free transfer, and on 24 August, he played his first official match with the Gialloblu in an away game, valid for the third qualifying round of the Coppa Italia, won 1–0 against Lanciano.
 He made his debut in Serie A on 31 August against Napoli.
 With Genoa he finished in 6th place, qualifying for the Europa League, but was denied because Genoa failed to obtain a UEFA license.

 The next season Rincón made his debut in the league in the second round, in a home game won 2–0 against Hellas Verona.
 On 22 November 2015 he scored his first goal for Genoa in the game won against Sassuolo.
 Overall, he made 83 appearances and scored 3 goals with Genoa.